This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 In the world of credit scores there are two types of credit checks, “hard inquiries” and “soft inquiries”.

-A “hard inquiry” occurs when your credit report is pulled as a result of some sort of application for credit (credit cards, mortgages, car loans, etc.).
+A “hard inquiry” occurs when your credit report is pulled as a result of an application for credit (credit cards, mortgages, car loans, etc.).
 Each hard inquiry dings your credit score by roughly 2-5 points, depending on a variety of other factors.
+As I mentioned before, 2-5 points generally won’t kick you into a lower category unless you’re right on the edge, and even then, your continued good habits can kick it back up.

 A “soft inquiry” occurs when you pull your own credit report or when a company pulls your report for a non-credit use such as a background check.
 Unlike a hard inquiry, a soft inquiry has no effect on your credit score.